tudelft-cda-lab/SAGE/README.md

 ## Create folders
 - `alerts/` containing intrusion alert files in `.json` format.
-You can find some example datasets on the main branch of [SAGE](https://github.com/tudelft-cda-lab/SAGE).
-However, make sure that you place only the `.json` files in the `alerts/` directory
+You can find some example datasets on the main branch of [SAGE](https://github.com/tudelft-cda-lab/SAGE/tree/main/alerts).
+If you choose to use these alert datasets, make sure to unzip them and place only the `.json` files in the `alerts/` directory
 - `output/` will be mounted to docker and will contain all outputs

 ## Pre-reqs